 In 1978, this database, now known as VigiBase, moved to Uppsala, since when it has been managed by UMC, alongside the broader activities of the WHO Programme.
 Members of the programme submit reports of suspected adverse effects associated with medicinal products to VigiBase.
 These are known as individual case safety reports (ICSRs).
 UMC then reviews and analyses this international data and shares its results and conclusions with member countries.

-More than 120 countries are full members of the WHO Programme, and dozens more are associate member countries in the early stages of establishing their pharmacovigilance systems, and preparing themselves for full membership.
+More than 130 countries are full members of the WHO Programme, and twenty more are associate member countries in the early stages of establishing their pharmacovigilance systems, and preparing themselves for full membership.

 UMC is one of five officially designated collaborating centres within the WHO Programme for International Drug Monitoring.
 UMC is responsible for managing the technical and scientific aspects of the WHO’s worldwide pharmacovigilance network.
 These activities are carried out following WHO policy and in close liaison with headquarters in Geneva.
 They include: